Qualys-Public/CloudSecurity/README.md

 * **Cloud_Agent_Ansible** - This helps you to deploy Cloud Agent across your Linux instances in any cloud.
 * **AWS_Cloud_Agent_UserdataScripts** - This helps you to deploy Cloud Agent across your instances using user data scripts.
 * **AWS_Cloud_Agent_CodePipeline** - This helps you to deploy Cloud Agent across your instances using Ansible Playbook added in repository as Configuration management or Continuous Delivery.
-* **AWS_Cloud_Agent_Bootstrap** - This helps you to deploy Cloud Agent across your instances while its launching using AWS CloudWatch, Lambda & SSM Doc for Bootstrap
+* **AWS_Cloud_Agent_Bootstrap** - This helps you to deploy Cloud Agent across your instances while its launching using AWS CloudWatch, Lambda & SSM Doc for Bootstrap.
-* **AZURE_Cloud_Agent_AutomationAccount** - This helps you to deploy Cloud Agent across your virtual machines using Azure Automation and Run command
+* **AZURE_Cloud_Agent_AutomationAccount** - This helps you to deploy Cloud Agent across your virtual machines using Azure Automation and Run command.
-* **AWS_BeanStalk_Cloud_Agent_Ebextensions** - This helps you to deploy Cloud Agent across your Elastic Beanstalk instances using yaml config file in .ebextensions folder
+* **AWS_BeanStalk_Cloud_Agent_Ebextensions** - This helps you to deploy Cloud Agent across your Elastic Beanstalk instances using yaml config file in .ebextensions folder.
-* **AWS_Golden_Ami_Pipeline** - This helps you to create a Golden AMI Pipeline integrated with a pre authorized scanner for vulnerability assessments
+* **AWS_Golden_Ami_Pipeline** - This helps you to create a Golden AMI Pipeline integrated with a pre authorized scanner for vulnerability assessments.

 ## Credits:
 we would like to thanks the contributors of various scripts under this project.